-Holiday decorations go up way before any scheduled get-together.
+Holiday decorations go up way before any scheduled get-togethers or parties.
 When decorating your home, make sure you know which plants and materials might be toxic and harmful for your pets.

 Seasonal mainstays such as holly, mistletoe, ivy, juniper, evergreens, and poinsettias can potentially cause severe gastrointestinal pain if your cat or dog ingests them.

 Additionally, make sure you keep sharp and breakable ornaments out of reach of your fur babies.
+This is made easier if you have a good system to keep track of items and keep rooms organized.
 If you’ve got a cat (or cats) try to keep your tree and other ornaments away from easy-to-climb areas.